Food and Nutrition for our Friends

 Dogs and cats are in fact carnivores... and predators!

-Have you ever seen a documentary where the predator feeds on the thigh or the chest or why not a nice one fillet steak of his prey??
+Have you ever seen a documentary where the predator feeds on the thigh or chest or why not a nice fillet of its prey??
 Of course not!

 The so-called noble parts for us are not as valuable to our friends.
 A prey such as sheep, chicken or lamb is first attacked in its entrails, heart, lungs, liver, which are the parts richest in nutrients and then in the bone parts which contain calcium and which make the diet the basis of a carnivore richer in calcium than that of a human being.